L.A. Cultural Tourism, Inc.

-Consider one example: A recent Official Los Angeles Visitor Guide produced and distributed by LA Tourism contains 144 pages promoting what visitors should see and do in LA.
-Of those, only four editorial pages (less than 3% of the total) promote LA cultural institutions, two pages of which promote a museum that was not a member of LA Tourism.
+Consider one example: A recent Official Los Angeles Visitor Guide produced and distributed by LA Tourism contains 144 pages that promote what visitors should see and do in LA.
+Of those, only four editorial pages (less than 3% of the total) promote LA cultural institutions, two pages of which promote a museum that permanently closed months before the publication was printed and distributed.

 ALL other LA cultural tourism promotion is confined to the remaining two-pages of editorial coverage to drive visitor traffic to cultural attractions in LA -- from the Academy Museum of Motion Pictures to the Zoo.

-Meanwhile, about 40 million of L.A.’s annual visitors hail from the U.S., making marketing more affordable and eliminating language challenges.
+About four-fifths of L.A.’s 50 million annual visitors hail from the U.S., making marketing more affordable and eliminating language challenges.